widmogrod/zf2-semi-http-cache/README.md

 ### Why `semi` HTTP cache?
 Because things like `If-Modified-Since` are calculated base of `Cache-Control: max-age` and not base to real modification date of requested entity.
+The `max-age` is set explicit per action or global for application.

+### Simple workflow ###

+  1. Browser request resource `/data.json`.
+     In application max-age is set for this resource for 60 seconds.
+     Application return response with headers:
+     - `Last-Modified: 2013-04-01 10:00:00 GMT`
+     - `Cache-Control: max-age=60`

+  2. a) Browser try to request resource `/data.json` after 10 seconds, but it already has cached content so it return data from browser cache.
+     No request is made.

+  2. b) Sometimes may happen that browser try to request resource `/data.json` after 10 seconds, and it want to validate if cached resource is stale.
+     So it sends request wth header `If-Modified-Since : 2013-04-01 10:00:00 GMT`.
+     But application knows that valid lifetime for this resource is 60 seconds so application return response without body but with headers:
+     - `304 Not Modified`
+     - `Last-Modified: 2013-04-01 10:00:00 GMT` - note that last modified is old one.

+  3. Browser try to request resource after 60 seconds, but it already has cached content so it sends request with header `If-Modified-Since : 2013-04-01 10:00:00 GMT` to validate if cached resource is stale.
+     Application knows that browser cache is stage so it's returning respond with headers and with new response body:
+     - `Last-Modified: 2013-04-01 10:01:00 GMT`
+     - `Cache-Control: max-age=60`

 ## Installation